openrightorg/openrightorg.github.io/README.md

 A critical part of science is making the details of research publicly available.
-This permits other researchers to review and verify the results, as well as allowing building from one anothers research.
-If an “Engineer” makes discoveries, but by contract, the designs, source and algorithms of the descoveries are kept secret indefinitely (forever), this work could in no way be considered “Science”.
+This permits other researchers to review and verify the results, as well as allowing building from one another's research.
+If an “Engineer” makes discoveries, but by contract, the designs, source and algorithms of the discoveries are kept secret indefinitely (forever), this work could in no way be considered “Science”.
 Secret discoveries are not science.

-### Sofware Copyrights
+### Software Copyrights

 No copyright on software has ever expired, even though software often becomes obsolete in 5-10 years.
 And even if a software copyright did expire, in the current common binary only distribution, this would be of little use to anyone.
-For software to be truely useful to others, the source should be made available in time.
+For software to be truly useful to others, the source should be made available in time.

 ### Copyright reform